IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

 Configuring Persistent Volumes and Solr master node recovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Solr requires backing up the search index to a storage.
+Solr requires backing up the search index to persistent storage.
 For our proof of concept, we configure a hostPath, which allows solr containers to access the hosts' file system, for our Solr containers backups.
 To read more about OpenShift/Kubernetes' persistent volumes, please visit https://kubernetes.io/docs/concepts/storage/persistent-volumes
-To allow containers to use host's storage, we need to allow access to that directory first.
+To allow containers to use a host's storage, we need to allow access to that directory first.
 In this example, we expose /tmp/share to the containers:
 ```
-mkdir /tmp/share           # Create a directory that could be mounted in container.
-This is mounted as /share in container. chcon -R -t svirt_sandbox_file_t /tmp/share/ # Change selinux label so that containers can read/write from/to directory. chmod 777 -R /tmp/share oc login -u system:admin oc edit scc restricted     # Update allowHostDirVolumePlugin to true and runAsUser type to RunAsAny
+mkdir /tmp/share           # Create a directory that could be mounted in the container.
+This is mounted as /share in container. chcon -R -t svirt_sandbox_file_t /tmp/share/ # Change selinux label so that containers can read/write from/to directory. chgrp root -R /tmp/share oc login -u system:admin oc edit scc restricted     # Update allowHostDirVolumePlugin to true and runAsUser type to RunAsAny
 ```

-To add a persistent volume and persistent volume claim, in conf/docker/openshift/openshift.json, add the following to objects in openshift.json:
+To add a persistent volume and persistent volume claim, in conf/docker/openshift/openshift.json, add the following to objects in openshift.json.
+Here, we are using hostPath for development purposes.
+Since OpenShift supports many types of cluster storages,
+if the administrator wishes to use any cluster storage like EBS, Google Cloud Storage, etc, they would have to use a different type of Persistent Storage
 ```
     {
       "kind" : "PersistentVolume",